-In contrast, toxic friendships often involve one person who won’t own their mistakes… This person will blame you for everything instead, and apologies may be in short supply.
+In contrast, toxic or manipulative friendships often involve one person who won’t own their mistakes… This person will blame you for everything instead, and apologies may be in short supply.
 You will be told that everything is your fault and that it’s you who needs to change or feel bad about a difficult interaction.

 Controlling behaviors can be less obvious in a toxic friendship than they are in a romantic relationship, but they can be just as damaging.

 The friend might always insist on being in charge of what you do or where you go.
 They might even try to influence your life choices.
 Or, they could attempt to exert influence over how you look and dress.

 Loving friends empower you to make your own choices!
 They may give feedback but will always respect your autonomy.